RustAtDartmouth/cs69_269_lab3_template/README.md

 ## GitHub Actions CI

-Setup a GitHub Actions workflow file at the top of your directory: `.github/workflows/lab3-ci.yml` .
+Update the GitHub Actions workflow file at the top of your directory: `.github/workflows/ci.yml` .
 It should perform several jobs when the repository is `pushed` to either the `main` or `develop` branches.

+> [!NOTE]
+> You do not need to protect the main or develop branches for this lab and you do not need to trigger the actions on a pull-request or any other event.

 ```githubworkflow